This article may contain links from our affiliate partners. Please read how we make money!

 Once your cookware has been coated in enameled cast iron coatings, the chances of iron leaching into your food are extremely slim.
 This is why professional kitchens tend to stock up on enameled options as opposed to seasoned cast iron cookware.

-We gave enameled cast iron a total score of 26/30, near perfect in every category.
-It’s great for nonstick, safe, and heats up very well.
+We gave this a total score of 26/30, near perfect in every category.
+It’s great for nonstick, safe, and heats up very well.Â

 Pros: